noahgift/cloud-data-analysis-at-scale/projects.md

 ### [Project 4](#project-4)
 ### Serverless Data Engineering Pipeline

-*   Reproduce the architecture of the example serverless data engineering project.
+*   Reproduce the architecture of the example serverless data engineering project or perform something similar using only serverless technologies
-*   Enhance the project by extending the functionality of the NLP analysis:  adding entity extraction, key phrase extraction, or some other NLP feature.
+*   Enhance the project by extending the functionality of the NLP analysis:  adding entity extraction, key phrase extraction, or some other NLP feature or doing Applied Computer Vision.

 Reference Reading:  [https://github.com/noahgift/awslambda](https://github.com/noahgift/awslambda)